AppalachiaInteractive/com.appalachia.legal/about/WhoWeAre.md

 `Apalachee` is a **`Muskogean`** language, related to other languages like **`Choctaw`** and **`Creek`**.
 The `Appalachian` place-name was recorded during the Narváez Expedition's encounter in 1528 with the **`Tocobaga`**, who spoke of a country named `Apalachen` far to the north.

 These Native American languages, a critical part of the history of our land, are dying.
 Please consider researching the native peoples from your area.
 They may have a language preservation program that is in need of your assistance.

-## Commitment

-We want to create works that deeply engages our audience.
-Money is not the sole focus of our studio.
-There are no ads, no micro-transactions, no pay-to-win, no subscriptions.
-We're awake at night thinking about how to make our work more meaningful — not how to part our audience with their money.